RSJ Q&A

 Can you automate the handling of ACH files?

 It depends.
-The USB security device that is required to access FedLine Advantage cannot be left plugged into a computer.
-This means that this step will always have a manual component.
-Once the ACH files have been downloaded to this machine, the files can be detected by SMA Technologies' file watcher services and processed automatically.
-If a third party processor is being used, then SMA Technologies can automate the process.
-If the credit union has access to Fedline Command, then the process can be automated.
+The USB security device required to access FedLine Advantage cannot be left plugged into a computer, so that step always has a manual component.
+Once ACH files have been downloaded to the machine, SMA Technologies' file watcher services can detect them and process them automatically.
+If a third-party processor is being used, SMA Technologies can automate the process.
+If the credit union has access to Fedline Command, the process can be automated.

-Can you monitor websites that are hosted by Symitar software?
+Can you monitor websites hosted by Symitar software?

-SMA Technologies is just getting into this arena, so knowledge is limited.
+SMA Technologies has limited experience in this area.
 Websites that are part of the Symitar system have MCWSTART as part of the URL.
-Perl scripts have been created that will do a dummy login (that is known to fail) and then test to verify that the appropriate error message is returned.
-This means that the web-site is responding and processing transactions.
-Additional coding could be done, but has not been requested to date.
+Perl scripts have been created that perform a dummy login (known to fail) and then verify that the appropriate error message is returned, confirming the website is responding and processing transactions.
+Additional coding could be done but has not been requested.

 How does OpCon detect the failure of a Symitar batch job?

-Will my processing be completely automated when SMA Technologies leaves my site?
+Will processing be completely automated when SMA Technologies leaves the site?

 How do I tell SMA Technologies' output lines from Symitar lines?

-SMA Technologies' lines will ALWAYS begin with "DEBUG" "INFO" "WARN" or "FATAL" followed by the date and a message:
+SMA Technologies' lines always begin with DEBUG, INFO, WARN, or FATAL followed by the date and a message:

 FATAL Thu Sep 6 11:55:01 2007 FATAL - TOO MANY EXCEPTIONS in EXCEPTION REPORT